How to invest in yourself?

 Everyone should read How To Win Friends and Influence People at least once in their life.
 It’s a classic for a reason.

 13) Attend A Conference

-Sign up for a conference of event that interests you, even if it’s outside your industry.
-Not only will you learn a lot, you can develop some excellent relationships.
+Sign up for a conference or an event that interests you, even if it’s outside your industry.
+Not only will you learn a lot, you can also develop some excellent relationships.

 14) Find a Mentor

 Finding the right mentor can be difficult.

 But the benefits are worth it.